sendSMS-RO/sendsms-cscart/README.md

 ## Logs

-1. You will find information about the message send in Administration -> send SMS -> SMS Logs
+1. You will find information about the messages sent in Administration -> send SMS -> SMS Logs

 ![Image of logs](https://github.com/sendSMS-RO/sendsms-cscart-1.0.0/blob/master/images/logs.png)